Devex/elasticsearch-beanstalk/README.md

 You should have it ready.
 If planning to put your ES cluster in a VPC, you'll need to create an empty security group per environment called `${env_name}-elasticsearch`.

+You will need to have [[https://github.com/poka-yoke/spaceflight/mcc/capcom][capcom]] available in your PATH as well.

 ## Usage

 ### Setup